Can I Sell My House Fast During Bankruptcy?

 When you sell your house as-is, you may get the cash you need to pay off your mortgage and other debts.

 If you can pay down your debt, you may not have to file bankruptcy.
 You can start fresh without hurting your credit.
-You may be able to buy another home, purchase a car, or finally put some money aside.
+You may be able to buy another home after bankruptcy, purchase a car, or finally put some money aside.
 Even if a cash sale only covers your mortgage, you’ve still reduced your debt substantially, making it more manageable.

 Can I Sell My House During the Bankruptcy Proceedings?

 There are no federal or state laws prohibiting you from selling your house after you have already filed bankruptcy.
 However, you will need to work with the court, the bankruptcy trustee, and the mortgage company to come up with a plan to sell your house fast.
 This is why selling your house for cash is your best option.
 It eliminates all the hurdles to selling your fast, simplifies the process, and ensures that you pay off your mortgage quickly.

 By working with a local home buyer, you have more leverage to halt the bankruptcy proceedings and pay off creditors without damaging your credit.
 Local home buyers work with sellers in your situation.
 Therefore, they have the experience and the financial means necessary to buy your house right now so that you do not have to wait.

 When selling your house during bankruptcy, most courts follow a step-by-step process.

 The bankruptcy court must approve the terms of the sale before a debtor closes on the property.
 This means that you will need to make sure the contract for the sale of your home includes a provision that states that the sale is subject to the bankruptcy judge’s approval.